deployKF/website/content/guides/getting-started.md

         Each version of deployKF has [sample values](./values.md#sample-values) with all supported [ML & Data tools](../reference/tools.md#tool-index) enabled, along with some sensible security defaults.
         We recommend using these samples as a base for your custom values.

-        If you want to version your values files in git, you may update the `spec.source.repoURL` of your app-of-apps to any repo you have access to.
-        You will need to push the upstream `sample-values.yaml` file to your repo.
         The following command will download the [`sample-values.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/sample-values.yaml) file for deployKF `{{ latest_deploykf_version }}`:

         ```bash